shortcutmedia/shortcut-sdk-ios/README.md

 The SDK consists of two parts: the code (packaged in a .framework file) and some resources (packaged in a .bundle file).
 To use it within your project follow these steps:

-1. Download the latest SDK from the [SDK repo](https://github.com/shortcutmedia/shortcut-sdk-ios) (just download the file *ShortcutSDK.zip*, you do not need the source code).
+1. Download the latest SDK from the [releases page](https://github.com/shortcutmedia/shortcut-sdk-ios/releases) (just download the file *ShortcutSDK.zip*, you do not need the source code).
 2. Add the *ShortcutSDK.framework* and *ShortcutSDK.bundle* files to your project, e.g. by dragging them into your project in Xcode.
 3. Within your project's **Build settings** add the `-ObjC` to **Other linker flags**.
 4. Within your project's **Build phases** make sure that all following libraries are added in the **Link binary with libraries** section: